Best Warhammer 40k starter set 2026: Armageddon packs $1,137 in value for $299. Compare Leviathan, Combat Patrol, Starter Set & Intro by real savings

 Getting into Warhammer 40k can feel like trying to decode a small library of rules, so a good Warhammer 40k Starter Set goes a long way.

 We’re going through every current Warhammer 40k Starter Set to see which ones offer the best value, the best armies, and the cleanest path into the hobby.
-Some kits pack in paints and tools, some go heavier on gameplay, and some just stack stupid amounts of plastic value.
+Some sets pack in paints and tools or go heavier on gameplay, and some just stack stupid amounts of plastic value.

 Quick Pick: Choose the Right Starter Set in 30 Seconds

-- Best all-round: Starter Set (best balance of learning + playing)
+- Best all-round if you don’t want to wait: Starter Set (best balance of learning + playing)

-- Best “all-in” (terrain + bigger forces): Ultimate Starter Set
+- Best “all-in” (terrain + bigger forces): Combat Patrol Starter Set (formerly Ultimate Starter Set)

 - Best if you own zero hobby supplies: Introductory Set (paints and tools included)